 The Free State is characterised by wide open spaces and flat land interspersed by majestic mountains.
 The farming areas are fertile with areas rich in mineral deposits.
 The Free State is a region wedged between the magnificent Orange and Vaal Rivers with Lesotho as its border nestling in the hollow beneath impressive mountains.

 The Orange River forms the southern boundary of the Free State and includes the Gariep and Vanderkloof Dams, which are the largest dams in the country.
-Many of the towns display a mix of culture clearly evident in the street names, public buildings, monuments and museums.
+Many of the towns display a mix of cultures clearly evident in the street names, public buildings, monuments and museums.
 Some of South Africa’s most valued San rock art is found in the regions in the Free State.

 The capital city of the Free State is Bloemfontein and is often referred to as the “City of Roses”.
 Bloemfontein is also the judicial capital of South Africa.
-In the northeastern region of the Free State is the Golden Gate Highlands National Park, one the province’s main tourist attractions.
+In the northeastern region of the Free State is the Golden Gate Highlands National Park, one of the province’s main tourist attractions.
 The park incorporates fantastic examples of San rock paintings and great hiking trails suitable for all fitness levels.

 As South Africa’s “bread basket” the Free State produces approximately 34% of maize, 53% of sorghum and 37% wheat of South Africa's produce.
 The Free State is the world’s fifth-largest gold producer and a leader in the chemicals industry.